Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 The .shape function will return only two values for a gray-scale image, the number of rows (height) and columns (width).
 If you have a color image, .shape will return an additional channel value.

 **Step 2C**
 In order to remove noise from our image, we use a 5 X 5 kernel to apply a Gaussian Blur to the image.
-If you are not familiar with kernel convolution, [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/gausian_median_blur_bilateral_filter/gausian_median_blur_bilateral_filter.html) is a tutorial on OpenCV's filter operations.
+This smoothing process recomputes a pixel's value by taking a weighted sum of the neighboring pixels.
+Since we are using the Gaussian blur, as spatially more distant pixels are weighted less.
+If you are not familiar with kernel convolution, [here](https://docs.opencv.org/2.4/doc/tutorials/imgproc/gausian_median_blur_bilateral_filter/gausian_median_blur_bilateral_filter.html) is a tutorial on OpenCV's image smoothing operations.

+**Step 2D**